 So in the formula for cm it is: (2*1) + (2*1) = 2+2 = 4

 In inches the formula is: (2* 3/8) + (2 * 3/8) = 3/4 + 3/4 = 1 1/2 inch

-For the armhole measure the length of the front and back armhole and add them together.
-In my case they were both 20 cm or 8 inch.
-So one armhole is 40 cm or 16 inch.
+For the armhole, measure the length of the front and back armhole and add them together.
+In my case, they were both 20 cm or 8 inches.
+So one armhole is 40 cm or 16 inches.